atanurdemir/SE301/README.md

 		4. Database connections for Admin Page (Search, Delete, Add etc. queries implementation)

 		5. Database Setup (Admin, Hospital, Patient, UserProfile, Appointment, ext. tables and their attiributes with connections)

+Alp:

+        1. Patient page and functions

+        2. Database conncection of Patient Page

+        3. Sending e-mail to the user for changing password and reminder for upcoming appointments.